BitPoet/FieldtypeOdfFile/README.md

 ## Installation
 Download a zip package here through the green button and extract it into your PW installation's site/modules folder.
 In the backend, click on "Modules" -> "Refresh", then click "Install" for FieldtypeOdfFile.
 The other two modules (InputfieldOdfFile and ProcessOdfEdit) will be installed alongside.

+## Usage

+Create a file named e.g. "odffile" and select type "OdfFile".
+Change any settings you need.
+Compared to a regular InputfieldFile, maxFiles and extensions are removed (we currently only allow one file of type odt) and a new setting for editor height (in pixels) has been added on the details tab.

+Add the field to your template, then edit a page with this template and add an odt file.
+Save the page, then click on the "Edit this document" link.
+The editor will open in an overlay.

+Save any changes you made with the "save" button (second from left) in the editor toolbar.

+## Known issues

+- Text flow around images is garbled
+- Inserting images works but the can't be resized and make documents huge
+- Changes in a document's size aren't reflected in the page editor after closing the overlay
+- There's no check for unsaved changes (yet)

 ## Technical stuff
 The module extends InputfieldFile and does some stuff to force configuration values like maxFiles etc.